Golders Green Crematorium

-Golders Green Crematorium, as it is usually called, is in Hoop Lane, off Finchley Road, Golders Green, London NW11, ten minutes' walk from Golders Green Underground station.
-It is directly opposite the Golders Green Jewish Cemetery (Golders Green is an area with a large Jewish population).
+Golders Green Crematorium, as it is usually called, is in Hoop Lane, off Finchley Road, Golders Green, in northwest London, near Golders Green Underground station.
+It is directly opposite the Golders Green Jewish Cemetery.
+(Golders Green is an area with a large Jewish population.)
 The crematorium is secular, accepts all faiths and non-believers; clients may arrange their own type of service or remembrance event and choose whatever music they wish.

 The crematorium gardens are listed at Grade I in the National Register of Historic Parks and Gardens.